-Q: Do I need a license from Board of Barbering and Cosmotology to perform threading in the state of California?
+Q: Do I need a license from the Board of Barbering and Cosmetology to perform threading in the state of California?

-Ans: California laws do not require you to get a license from the Board of Barbering & Cosmotology to perform threading.
-Please visit the Barbering & Cosmotology Board the ruling which clearly states that threading is not regulated by the Board and do not need to be performed by a licensee.
+Ans: California laws do not require you to get a license from the Board of Barbering & Cosmetology to perform threading.
+Please visit the Barbering & Cosmetology Board the ruling which clearly states that threading is not regulated by the Board and do not need to be performed by a licensee.

 Q: Is my certificate recognized by any nationally (private or state) accredited association?

-Q: I live in Arizona and need to know if I can practice threading in the sate of Arizona?
+Q: I live in Arizona and need to know if I can practice threading in the state of Arizona?

-Q: What is the cost of a liability insurance?
+Q: What is the cost of liability insurance?

 Ans: The liability insurance starts at $185 for one year and goes up based on the coverage